-7.8.1 No objections were raised to the previous application by the LPA or Appeal Inspector in relation to trees.
+- 7.8.1 No objections were raised to the previous application by the LPA or Appeal Inspector in relation to trees.
 No trees are proposed to be removed as part of the proposed development.
 Additional soft landscaping is shown on the submitted plans and this can be secured by condition.
-Subject to this, no objections are raised on tree or landscape grounds.

-7.9 Highways, Access and Parking
+Subject to this, no objections are raised on tree or landscape grounds. - 7.9 Highways, Access and Parking

 - 7.9.1 No objections were raised by the LPA or the Planning Inspector in the previous application in relation to the impact of the proposal on the free flow of traffic or highway safety, or in respect of car parking provision.
 The current application proposes one fewer park home than the previous application and would retain the existing access arrangements to the main parking area and on this basis it is not considered that any adverse impact would result on highway safety.
 Hertfordshire Highways have not raised any objections to the proposal. - 7.9.2 Whilst the development would result in a change of use, the proposal would introduce additional residential units within the site and as such new residential development would be required to accord with current parking standards, especially due to the isolated nature of the site. - 7.9.3 The proposed park homes would each contain two bedrooms, and in accordance with Appendix 5 of the DMP LDD should provide two parking spaces each.
-Each unit would have one single assigned car parking space, with resident and visitor spaces available elsewhere within the site. - 7.9.4 The proposed development would however result in the loss of a total of 43 parking spaces consisting of 28 open spaces and 15 garages.
-As part of the proposal 15 spaces would be provided.
-Three would be provided to serve existing plots 2-4 located to the east of the site, two would be provided to serve the proposed development and 10 resident and visitor spaces would be provided.
-The scheme would result in a net loss of 28 parking spaces. - 7.9.5 The net loss of parking within the caravan site was considered by the Planning Inspectorate in relation to planning application 16/0370/FUL which was refused based on insufficient parking.
+Each unit would have one single assigned car parking space, with resident and visitor spaces available elsewhere within the wider park home site. - 7.9.4 43 existing parking spaces consisting of 28 open spaces and 15 garages would be lost to facilitate the development, however, the proposal would re-instate 15 spaces parking spaces.
+The proposed development would therefore result in a net loss of 28 parking spaces.
+Of the parking proposed to be provided within the application site; three would be provided to serve existing plots 2-4 located to the east of the site, two would be provided to serve the proposed development and 10 resident and visitor spaces would be provided. - 7.9.5 The net loss of parking within the caravan site was considered by the Planning Inspectorate in relation to planning application 16/0370/FUL which was refused based on insufficient parking.
 Planning application 16/0370/FUL proposed a net loss of 44 parking spaces.
-The Planning Inspector in relation to this appeal considered that sufficient parking would be provided on site to serve existing and proposed residents stating 'each park home would have at least one space with capacity for visitors' and 'there would be sufficient capacity to accommodate demand from existing residents'.

-7.9.6 The current application would only result in a net loss of 28 parking spaces in comparison to the 44 proposed to be lost in relation to the two previous applications where no objections to the overall parking provision serving existing and proposed occupants were raised.
+The Planning Inspector in relation to this appeal considered that sufficient parking would be provided on site to serve existing and proposed residents stating 'each park home would have at least one space with capacity for visitors' and 'there would be sufficient capacity to accommodate demand from existing residents'. - 7.9.6 The current application would only result in a net loss of 28 parking spaces in comparison to the 44 proposed to be lost in relation to the two previous applications where no objections to the overall parking provision serving existing and proposed occupants were raised.
 The resultant parking provision would provide parking to the south of the site and existing eastern parking area would remain unaltered.
 The parking area to the south would also retain the existing entry and exit arrangements which were proposed to be removed as part of the previous applications.
 As such, no objections are raised to the proposed parking arrangements.